prioritizr/oppr/README.md

     ## 4 F4     0.630
     ## 5 F5     1.59

 Next, we will load the `sim_actions` object.
 This table stores information about the various management actions (i.e. `tibble`).
 Each row corresponds to a different action, and each column describes different properties associated with the actions.
 These actions correspond to specific management actions that have known costs.
-For example, they may relate to pest eradication activities in sites of conservation importance.
-In this table, the `"name"` column contains the name of each action, and the `"cost"` action denotes the cost of funding each project.
+For example, they may relate to pest eradication activities (e.g. trapping) in sites of conservation importance.
+In this table, the `"name"` column contains the name of each action, and the `"cost"` column denotes the cost of each action.
 It also contains additional columns for customizing the solutions, but we will ignore them for now.
-Note that the last project---the `"baseline_action"`---has a zero cost and is used subsequently to represent the baseline probability for feature when no conservation actions are funded for them.
+Note that the last action---the `"baseline_action"`---has a zero cost and is used with the a baseline project (see below).

 ``` r
 # load data